 In the previous article, we described how to make an addressable LED strip controller and write firmware based on the 2Smart Cloud SDK.
 This article will show you how to write a fully compatible firmware for the same controller but based on ESPHome.

-Details on how to make a LED strip controller and write firmware for it are here.
+Details on how to make an LED strip controller and write firmware for it are here.
 The first article describes how to create firmware using the SDK of the platform for IoT product development, a powerful tool that we recommend to most vendors.

 However, in many cases, ESPHome is a fairly functional tool.
 Its main advantage is simplicity.
 Using ESPHome, it will be easier for you to modify the firmware and add new functionality — for example, connect additional sensors and create a smart multitool.
+This also means that ESPHome is perfect for prototyping, allowing you to save time creating a Proof of Concept.

 You can use the firmware configuration provided in this article as part of the code configuration for a more complex device.
 You can also use the LED strip controller to compare two firmware creation tools for the ESP32 microcontroller: SDK and ESPHome.

-Full code from our example:
+Full configuration from our example:

 light: